JongseobBaek/inet/doc/src/developers-guide/ch-packets.rst

    :end-before: !End
    :name: Packet decapsulation example

-Although the :func:`popAtFront` and :func:`popAtBack` functions change the remaining unprocessed part of the packet, they don’t have effect on the actual packet data.
+Although the :fun:`popAtFront` and :fun:`popAtBack` functions change the remaining unprocessed part of the packet, they don’t have effect on the actual packet data.
 That is when the packet reaches high level protocol, it still contains all the received data.